Welcome to ten adventure-filled days in the Khumbu Region of Nepal, the highest place on earth…

 Our Sherpa guides were awesome, courageously braving the elements to ensure everyone’s safety!

 Lunch!
 Spam, flat bread, potatoes, yak cheese, carrots, beans, and dal bhat.
 Dal bhat (rice with lentil soup) is such a staple that the joke is that you have dal bhat for lunch and bhat dal for supper!)

-Yak dung stove.
+Yak dung boot drier.

 Artifacts from the successful Hillary-Tensing expedition.